top of page

 How we got started

-Together, they established the Benkadi Project, which works to address the health, education and basic needs of children, families and communities in Guinea.
-The Benkadi Project is a partnership between long standing friends, musicians and community leaders in Guinea and hundreds of drummers, donors, and friends in the United States and other countries.
+Together, they established the Motherland Rhythm Community, part of our focus is to address the health, education and basic needs of children, families and communities in Guinea.
+Motherland Rhythm Community is a partnership between long standing friends, musicians and community leaders in Guinea and hundreds of donors, and friends in the United States and other countries.

-All of our work is infused with the spirit of our name -- in the Malinke language of Guinea, Benkadi translated means “To live together is very good.”
-We are all human beings, living together on our planet, sharing similar hopes, joys and sorrows as a human community.
+Or work is focused on the belief that we are all human beings, living together on our planet, sharing similar hopes, joys and sorrows as a human community.
 Over the years, we've found that the ties of friendship and creative expression we've established through our love of West African music have allowed us to come together across cultures and across the miles to make a difference in the face of ongoing suffering and seemingly intractable problems in Guinea.

 People in Guinea struggle daily with deep and persistent poverty, rampant disease and malnutrition, high rates of infant mortality and limited educational and economic opportunities.
-Over the years, the Benkadi Project has launched a succession of successful projects that have improved the quality of life for many people and communities in the country.
+Over the years, Motherland Rhythm Community has launched a succession of successful projects that have improved the quality of life for many people and communities in the country.
 These have included:

 • Construction of a new school building and renovation of the existing school in Sangbaralla village in the Hamana Region

-• Building a Women’s Market facility where village women can sell their produce (including sanitation facilities for the building)
+• Building a Women’s Market facility where village women can sell their produce (including building nearby toilet house)

 • Distribution of the Universal Nut Sheller device to prevent exposure to toxins and support income generation for women and children shelling peanuts by hand